Saturday, March 11, 2023

 Mortality and living, the two steadfast pillars of life.

-That something also happens to be life.
-It is just that recognition of the fact that it ends is often not there until one day it's starkness becomes quite clear.
-The recognition of mortality, and the need to live could lead to lots of dilemmas.
+We live, and yet, one day we die.
+We are part of a play, but someone behind the scene is waiting to draw the curtains following an unknown cue.
+It is just that recognition of the fact that life ends is often not there until one day it’s starkness becomes quite clear.
+From then on, the recognition of mortality, and the need to live could lead to many dilemmas.

 For most of us until a certain point of time in life, the psychological receptors of mortality (PROM) are not expressed.
 It could happen that they may never get expressed.